 Have you ever dreamt of swimming with starfish in their natural habitat?
 At Bocas del Toro’s Starfish Beach (Playa Estrella), that’s exactly what you can do.
 Here, the crystal clear waters are dotted with red and orange starfish resting on the sandy seabed.

-It was an awesome experience to observe these beautiful creatures at such a close distance.
+It was an amazing experience to observe these beautiful creatures at such a close distance.
 I think I saw about ten starfish in total without even putting in much effort to find them.
-In fact, some of them might be so close to the shore that you need to be careful not to step on them!
+In fact, some of them might be so close to the shore that you need to be careful not to step on them.

 If you plan to visit this beach, please don’t be one of those people that pick up the starfish for a photo.
-There are signs all over the beach reminding you NOT to touch, move or lift them out of the water.
-Otherwise, there soon won’t be many of them left here.
+There are signs all over the beach reminding you NOT to touch them, move them or lift them out of the water.
+If people continue to do that, there soon won’t be any starfish left here.

 Along the beach, there’s a handful of restaurants to choose from in case you get hungry or crave a cold drink.
 Also, make sure to look up to the treetops as you walk along the beach since it’s a common spot for sloths to hang out.
 We saw two!